About Us

 Why form the IngAust Society?

 IngAust has come about as an exclusive society for Professional Engineers because, originally, Professional Engineers in Australia had three professional organisations, exclusive to Professional Engineers, to cater for their needs.
-This situation has now changed in recent years where each of these three original societies have combined with other groups for various reasons.
+This situation has now changed in recent years where each of these three original societies has combined with other groups for various reasons.

 Engineers Australia has changed, as a major learned society, into catering for the three levels of the Engineering Team at the top end of the engineering workforce, namely, Professional Engineers, Engineering Technologists and Engineering Associates (ie Engineering Technical Officers).
 EA also caters for Engineering Technicians and Engineering Tradespeople as members within the various Technical Societies affiliated with EA.
 EA is no longer catering solely for Professional Engineers as it was when formed in 1919.
 Professionals Australia is now the professional industrial association for a number of technological and other professions and not just for Professional Engineers as when it was formed as the APEA in the 1940s.
-And the Association of Consulting Engineers Australia has changed into a body called Consult Australia catering for Consulting Practices for Professional Engineers and other built environment professionals as opposed to catering for individual Consulting Professional Engineers and companies as it did when formed originally as the ACEA.
+And the Association of Consulting Engineers Australia (ACEA) has changed into a body called Consult Australia (CA) catering for Consulting Practices for Professional Engineers and other built environment professionals as opposed to catering solely for individual Consulting Professional Engineers and companies as it did when formed originally as the ACEA.

 As such there is no other body that properly caters solely for Professional Engineers of all ages to look after their overall interests exclusively and provide technical information and training as well as promotion, networking and fraternal meeting opportunities.